MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-H-Clauses-Forms/part-252-Solicitation-Provisions-Contract-Clauses/subpart-252.2-Text-Provisions-Clauses/section-252.225-7044.md

 *Alternate I.* As prescribed in 225.7503(a) and (a)(2), use the following clause, which adds definitions for *South Caucasus/Central and South Asian (SC/CASA) state* and *SC/CASA state construction material* to paragraph (a), and uses “domestic construction material or SC/CASA state construction material” instead of “domestic construction material” in the second sentence of paragraph (b):

-Balance of Payments Program - Construction Material - Alternate I (NOV 2014)
+Balance of Payments Program - Construction Material - Alternate I (JUN 2022)

 (a) *Definitions.* As used in this clause -

-*Commercially available off-the-shelf (COTS) item”* -
+*Commercially available off-the-shelf (COTS) item* -

-(i) Means any item of supply (including construction material) that is -
+(1) Means any item of supply (including construction material) that is -

-(A) A commercial item (as defined in paragraph (1) of the definition of *commercial item* in section 2.101 of the Federal Acquisition Regulation);
+(i) A commercial item (as defined in paragraph (1) of the definition of *commercial item* in section 2.101 of the Federal Acquisition Regulation);

-(B) Sold in substantial quantities in the commercial marketplace; and
+(ii) Sold in substantial quantities in the commercial marketplace; and

-(C) Offered to the Government, under a contract or subcontract at any tier, without modification, in the same form in which it is sold in the commercial marketplace; and
+(iii) Offered to the Government, under a contract or subcontract at any tier, without modification, in the same form in which it is sold in the commercial marketplace; and

-(ii) Does not include bulk cargo, as defined in 46 U.S.C.
+(2) Does not include bulk cargo, as defined in 46 U.S.C.
 40102(4), such as agricultural products and petroleum products.

 *Component* means any article, material, or supply incorporated directly into construction material.